SuperEvilMegacorp/vainglory-assets/README.md

     make deps

 NOTE: No support for Windows / Linux is currently provided.
-We work on Macs primarily, but We'd love a pull request for this!
+We work on Macs primarily, but we'd love a pull request for this!

 ## Features